 A Unified Threat Management firewall comes with deep packet inspection that can block threats to your network before they can cause harm.
-UTMs can prevent most of the tricks the hackers will throw at your network, including scans, spoofing, SYN floods, DDoS attacks, fragmentation attacks, and more automatically.
+Unified Threat Managers (UTMs) can prevent most of the tricks the hackers will throw at your network, including scans, spoofing, SYN floods, Distributed Denial of Service (DDoS) attacks, fragmentation attacks, and more, automatically.

 A managed firewall will automatically check and update security rules, firmware, and configuration backups every day.
 Hardware performance and health is monitored round the clock with checks done as quickly as every 10 minutes.

-Most managed firewaals are able to monitor and control web browsing for any and all lusers on the network.
+Most managed firewalls are able to monitor and control web browsing for any and all users on the network.
 Policies can be set to allow or deny specific types of content and filter by topic, keyword, extension, and file type.
 It is even possible to schedule the block page and set policies to apply only at certain times.

-A managed firewall can scan incoming emails with multiple anti-virus and anti-spam engines and check them against real-time DNS blacklists.
+A managed firewall can scan incoming emails with multiple anti-virus and anti-spam engines and check them against real-time Domain Name System (DNS) blacklists.
 Moreover, it is possible to allow users to manage individual spam folders.